The Soldier's Details

 For from your eyes he beckons you, and from your heart his love is shed,

 Till I lose sight of you, and see Christ instead.’

-Tom’s patents Joseph Henry Wearn married 1895 near Broken Hill NSW to Margaret Ann Rogers who was born 1874 Wallaroo, South Australia.
-The families were large and employed in mining.
+Tom’s parents Joseph Henry Wearn married 1895 near Broken Hill NSW to Margaret Ann Rogers who was born 1874 Wallaroo, South Australia.
+Both were large families and employed in mining.

 Tom’s mother Margaret died September 1932 Boulder and his father died in 1938.

 In the 1934 Electoral Roll Tom was residing in Kalgoorlie and working as a wood carter.

 - Victoria Point, Kawthoung - Burma. \'A\' Force, Green Force No. 3 Btn